Asabeneh/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

 ### If

 In JavaScript and other programming languages the key word _if_ is to used check if a condition is true and to execute the block code.
-To create an if condition, we need _if_ keyword, condition inside a parenthesis and block of code inside a curly bracket({}).
+To create an if condition, we need _if_ keyword, condition inside a parenthesis() and block of code inside a curly bracket{}.

 ```js
 // syntax